jzillmann/pdf-to-markdown/examples/README.md

-These PDFs are used in the parsers's test suite.
+# Test PDFs

+This folder contains PDFs for testing purposes and the parse results of the PDFs.
+Generally there are 3 types of PDFs test setups:

+1. Self generated PDFs
+2. PDFs which entered `public domain` or have a otherwise permissive license like `Creative Commons SA`
+3. PDFs where the license is unclear

+For (1) and (2) we track the end-result and all transformation steps.
+For (3) we only track the resulst of some transfomation stages (those who doesn't leak too much of the content)

-Self-generated files are:
+## Self-generated PDFs

 - [ExamplePdf](ExamplePdf.pdf)

+## Included Public PDFs

-All other PDFs are either entered `public domain` or have a otherwise permissive license like `Creative Commons SA`.
+_(PDFs which entered `public domain` or have a otherwise permissive license like `Creative Commons SA`)_

 | File                                                               | Source                                | Author                                           | License Information       |
 | ------------------------------------------------------------------ | ------------------------------------- | ------------------------------------------------ | ------------------------- |